snabble/docs/api_checkout.md

 ## Create payment
 `POST /{project}/checkout/payment`

-Create a payment for a checkout process.
+Create a payment for a Checkout Process.

 ### Request